Skip to content

 Aswan offers some picturesque views that you cannot miss.
 It features several elements of nature, combining vast deserts with lush trees and a coursing river throughout the city.
 Egypt is naturally a bustling country that never sleeps, yet Aswan is a different story.
 It’s home to magnificent panoramas where you can watch the beautiful sunset in utter serenity.

 Moreover, life around here isn’t as quiet as if you’ve reached the land of the dead.
-People still have their entertaining activities, dancing and singing their hearts out.
+People still engage in entertaining activities, dancing and singing their hearts out.
 Still, you’ll get to spend some time away from the fast-paced urban, enjoy their unrivalled kebab meals, and immerse yourself in their peacefulness.

 4. Explore the Desert Life on Camels